darrenjw/scala-course/fragments/Readme.md

 # Code Fragments

-Raw code fragments auto-extracted from the course notes, to allow copy-and-pasting of bit of code into a REPL or editor.
+Raw code fragments auto-extracted from the course notes, to allow copy-and-pasting of bits of code into a REPL or editor.

 For complete runnable examples from the notes, instead see the [examples directory](../examples/Readme.md).